Everything We Know About Saudi Oil Attacks and the Escalating Crisis in the Gulf

 Saudi officials have claimed that the disruption will not last long and that they could recover a third of the lost output by as early as Monday, but some energy-sector experts have speculated that it could take weeks for the country to recover full capacity.
 “This could take a longer time than the authorities initially are claiming,” oil-market analyst Bjørnar Tonhaugen explained on Sunday.
 “Saudi Arabia has also depleted its crude-oil stocks to the lowest levels in ten years, so the country alone does not have the same robustness to Middle East interruptions as it used to have,” he added.

 Oil futures in the United States, meanwhile, responded with the largest one-day price jump in almost four years, with the cost of a barrel of West Texas crude growing by 10 percent.
+While gas prices could to spike in the aftermath of the attack, the U.S. economy is expected to emerge from this episode unscathed.
 On Sunday night, President Trump announced the release of oil from the Strategic Petroleum Reserve “to keep the markets well supplied.”
 The last time the SPR was tapped was after a supply disruption following violence in Libya.

 Other variables remain.
 As MarketWatch noted, “The threat of further escalation involving the U.S. also holds the potential to drive crude prices higher still.”
 As of early Monday morning, oil prices were at their highest levels since May.
 Tom Kloza, a chief oil analyst for the Oil Price Information Service, told CNN that the drone strike is “the biggest shock to the oil markets since [Hurricane] Katrina.
 And like Katrina it will likely haunt us for months, at least weeks.”